 Reach out to your parents and stay in touch with them regularly.
 Ensure they are paying their bills and, if applicable, find out who is doing it for them.
 Your parents may hesitate to admit that they need help, so you can ease into the discussion by asking them for advice or discussing your own money concerns.
 Once they’re more comfortable, your parents may let you help them.

-Tip #2: Automate Their Bills or Deposits
+Tip #2: Automate Your Parents' Bills or Deposits

 Automating your parents’ payments with direct debits from their account can help keep their expenses routine and organized, reducing the chance that they will fall victim to a scam.